DylanParenzee/learn_journ/README.md

 Today I practiced ustilizing props doing the multiple exercises on the Udemy Course, the goal for the last exercise was to create a logially functioning "slot machine" that would randomise and return wins or losses dependant on the same numbers, Becauase im so new to react this exercise took me a while but I got there in the end and feel a little more confident with utilizing properties in react.
 I also completed one kata exercise on Code wars.

+<b>Monday 10.01.22</b>
+- Looping using JSX
+- Adding Default Props
+- Styling in React.

+These subjects are basically just revision from the JS course, learning the syntax, it all seems to be very intuitve.